 Director of Development

-French Teacher & English as a Second Language Coordinator
+French Teacher & English Language Learning Coordinator

 Haley teaches 11th and 12th grade French at Codman.
-She is also Codman's the English Language Learning Coordinator.
+She is also Codman's English Language Learning Coordinator.
 She has Bachelor’s degree in French from Vassar College and has lived in southwestern France, Corsica, and Tunisia.
 Before joining Codman, she spent time traveling and teaching English abroad, then returned to the US to pursue a Master's in Teaching English to Speakers of Other Languages (TESOL) at Boston University.
-She did her student teaching at The English High School in Jamaica Plain, then taught English as a Second Language and Social Studies at Fuller Middle School in Framingham for two years.
+She completed her student teaching at The English High School in Jamaica Plain, then taught English as a Second Language and Social Studies at Fuller Middle School in Framingham for two years.
 Besides a passion for languages, she loves writing, cooking, and writing about cooking!